 One key distinction is a guide versus a tour guide.
 In Africa, you probably don’t want to wander around the savanna hoping to find a lion before it finds you.
 A guide is absolutely necessary in Papua New Guinea with tribal borders and numerous languages…unless you want to test whether they’ve really given up headhunting!
 I’m good at spotting wildlife, but can’t come close to an experienced local guide on a jungle trek.

 Another distinction is group size and personal space.
 Private and small group trips, particularly with local guides, offer a balance of freedom and convenience.
-In Romania, I had an incredible (and very affordable) private guide take my family throughout Transylvania.
+In Romania, we had an incredible (and very affordable) private guide take my family throughout Transylvania.
 He secured quaint city-center accommodations, let us dictate the pace and space (clutch with children) and the amount of information we wanted.
 No amount of research can replace local expertise, it’s how many people you have to share that expertise with and how much freedom you must exchange in return.

 Promo code: analyticaltraveler